wp-plugins/woocommerce-simply-order-export/readme.txt

 You can also opt for woocommerce simply order export add-on, it is available [here](http://sharethingz.com/woocommerce-simply-order-export-add-on/).
 It adds all the fields related to orders and allows users to reorder the fields using drag and drop interface.

 == Changelog ==

+= 1.2.3 =
+* Feature Added: Each prouct for order in a different row.
+* Feature Added: Quantity and Variation added as separate fields.

 = 1.2.2 =
 * Added 'wsoe_query_args' filter to filter query arguments.